theantigone/Prompt-Engineering-for-In-Context-Learning/README.md

 ## **2.3 Enter your API key**

 You will need to enter your GitHub **Personal Access Token** (PAT) key into the script to use the models.
-Create a `token.txt` file, and paste your API key inside that file.
+Create a `token.txt` file (in this repository's root directory), and paste your API key inside that file.

 ## **2.4 Run the prompt engineering model**